Epistemology is the skeleton of the spiritual body.

 sustenance and enhancement of life.

-system must start with something pre-existent.
+every belief system must start with something pre-existent.

-philosopher Parmenides, "Nothing can come from nothing."
+iv.
+Greek philosopher Parmenides, "Nothing can come from nothing."

-b.
+c.
 The perception and experience of all reality is based on limits, that

 is, differences, discontinuities, changes, distinctions and irreversibllities.